ISC-Ignacio-Naranjo/3d-object-detection-sunrgbd/README.md

 - Jupyter (`ms-toolsai.jupyter`)

 You'll be prompted to install them when you open a `.ipynb` file in VS Code for the first time.

+### NoteBooks

+📘 03_visualize_3D_bounding_boxes.ipynb
+This notebook visualizes all 3D bounding boxes for a selected sample from the SUN RGB-D dataset:

+✅ Loads and parses the .mat metadata file.

+✅ Renders all oriented 3D bounding boxes for a sample using Open3D.

+🎨 Assigns a unique color to each object class (e.g., bed, chair, sofa) using a hash-based coloring function.

+🧩 Sets up for further steps like point cloud overlay and interactive scene exploration.